MohamedRaslan/screenpy/docs/topics/resolutions.rst

 The |See| Action
 accepts that pair to make an assertion::

-    from screenpy.actions import See
+    from screenpy.core.actions import See
-    from screenpy.questions import Text
+    from screenpy.web.selenuim.questions import Text
-    from screenpy.resolutions import ReadsExactly
+    from screenpy.core.resolutions import ReadsExactly

     from ..user_interface.homepage import WELCOME_MESSAGE